abniksi/Assembly/README.md

 For Task 2, I had to define 3 seperate arrays at the start of the program.
 The first two arrays had to gather 4 total user inputs.
 The first two were stored in the first array and the sum was then stored in the first index of our final array.
 The process was the same for the last two user inputs except the sum was stored in the second index of the third array.
 I then outputted the total sum of the final array on the terminal.

-Let me try to make this simplier to understand if my wording was poor.
+Let me try to make this simpler to understand if my wording was poor.

 ```
 Array1 = [20, 40] //60